Crochet Tips for Beginners to Advance Your Skills

 Try New Stitches…

 So, once you’ve learned these basic stitches and feel confident to move forward, it’s time to start practicing more stitch combinations.
-You’ll likely want to start with something easy and beginner friendly, like the Moss Stitch, and move your way through different stitch patterns and levels of difficulty until you reach stitch patterns like Catherine’s Wheel, for example, which would be a more advanced stitch.
+You’ll likely want to start with something easy and beginner friendly, like the Moss Stitch, and move your way through different stitch patterns and levels of difficulty until you reach stitch patterns like the Arcade Stitch, for example, which would be a more advanced stitch.

 In order to become a more advanced crocheter, you have to be prepared to push your level of crocheting knowledge by trying new stitch patterns.
 Learning new stitch patterns and new crochet techniques is what keeps you from getting bored, keeps you actively learning and helps you learn how and why things work the way they do.